 He went on to make 17 appearances for England, scoring on five occasions.

 Since retiring from playing football, Les works tirelessly raising money and awareness for charities.
 As well as helping to arrange the Game for Grenfell, in the summer he cycled 145 miles in two days from London to Holland for the charity Prostate Cancer UK www.prostatecanceruk.org

 A patient of Mervyn’s for many years, here Les talks to us about the charity Prostate Cancer UK.You “Saddled Up” for the charity Prostate Cancer UK this summer, what did you do?

 I saddled up for Prostate Cancer UK to ride from London to Amsterdam over two days.
 The event has been an amazing success over the past four years and I really enjoyed “saddling up” for the first time to raise money for a charity close to my heart.

 Prostate cancer affects 330,000 men and their families in the UK, a staggering statistic.
 Think of a packed out Loftus Road and then imagine that almost 18 times over; those are the figures we are dealing with.

 Prostate cancer has been very prevalent in my family.
 So as well as raising awareness, I wanted to raise some much needed funds for the charity.
-I lost my grandad to prostate cancer and that’s why I’m supporting this charity
+I lost my granddad to prostate cancer and that’s why I’m supporting this charity.